flexa-script/flexa-script.github.io/docs/basic-syntax.md

 namespace my_namespace;
 ```

 All code in the file belongs to this namespace.
+If no namespace is specified, the default `__default__` namespace is used.

 ---